DevelopmentArc/react-indepth/life_cycle/birth/initialization_and_construction.md

 ```

-In our case, we expect two props to by passed in: `name` and `age`.
+In our case, we expect two props to be passed in: `name` and `age`.
 If we want to make `age` optional and default to the text 'unknown' we can take advantage of React's default props.

 **For ES6 Class**
 ```javascript